Non-vanishing of geodesic periods of automorphic forms: Introduction

-\begin{remark} We obtain stronger non-vanishing results for the modular group $\Gamma = \PSL_2 (\Z)$, and the reason is twofold.
-Firstly, in this case, from \cite{BD} and \cite{DrNo}, we know precise rate of convergence towards the normal distribution of the set $\{ L_f(\gamma_{\infty}) : [\gamma]_{\infty} \in T_\Gamma(N) \}$, and hence we can deduce better upper bounds for the subset of cosets with small vertical line period.
-Secondly, in the arithmetic setting, it is possible to obtain equidistribution for a sparser subcollection, as in \cite{akaeins}. \end{remark} \begin{remark} It is natural to ask what the more precise relationship is between the measures $\mu_{G_N}$ and the uniform distributions $\mu_N$ on $C_\Gamma(\log N)$.
-The argument sketched above gives the following: there exists a constant $c=c(\Gamma)>0$ such that for any $\varepsilon>0$ and any sequence of subsets $A_N\subset C_\Gamma(\log N) $ satisfying $\mu_N(A_N)\geq \varepsilon$ it holds that $ \mu_{G_N}(A_N)\geq c \varepsilon^2 $ for $N$ large enough.
+\begin{remark} We obtain stronger non-vanishing results for the modular group $\Gamma = \PSL_2 (\Z)$ and the reason is twofold.
+Firstly, in this case, from \cite{BD} and \cite{DrNo}, we know precise rate of convergence towards the normal distribution of the set $\{ L_f(\gamma \infty) : [\gamma]_{\infty} \in T_\Gamma(N) \}$, and hence we can deduce better upper bounds for the subset of cosets with small vertical line period.
+Secondly, in the arithmetic setting, it is possible to obtain equidistribution for a sparser subcollection of closed geodesics, as in \cite{akaeins}. \end{remark} \begin{remark} We note that if a central limit theorem was known for vertical line periods of automorphic forms on a general $\Gamma$ with a cusp, our methods allow us to extend Theorem \ref{thm:main} to any such automorphic form.
+Similarly, one could extend Theorem \ref{main thm nonvanishing} to any arithmetic subgroup with a cusp.
+Such a central limit theorem has been announced by Bettin--Drappeau--Lee. \end{remark} \begin{remark} It is natural to ask what is the more precise relationship between the measures $\mu_{G_N}$ and the uniform distributions $\mu_N$ on $\tilde{C}_\Gamma(N)$.
+The argument sketched above gives the following: there exists a constant $c=c(\Gamma)>0$ such that for any $\varepsilon>0$ and any sequence of subsets $A_N\subset \tilde{C}_\Gamma(N) $ satisfying $\mu_N(A_N)\geq \varepsilon$ it holds that $ \mu_{G_N}(A_N)\geq c \varepsilon^2 $ for $N$ large enough.
 It would be interesting to see if one can prove the stronger statement that there exists $0<c_1<c_2$ such that $c_1\varepsilon\leq \mu_{G_N}(A_N)\leq c_2\varepsilon$ for $N$ large enough.
-This would require obtaining stronger upper and lower bounds on the degrees in the graphs $G_N$ of the vertices in $C_\Gamma(\log N)$. \end{remark}
+This would require obtaining stronger upper and lower bounds on the degrees in the graphs $G_N$ of the vertices in $\tilde{C}_\Gamma(N)$. \end{remark}